zill4/crispcode-io/docs/FixedW.md

 —
-Ironically we going to lean into SOCIAL - MOBILE - LOCAL
+Ironically we're going to lean into SOCIAL - MOBILE - LOCAL
 - Connect with car communities in your area to help with your build.
 - Find local businesses for repairs or mods.
 - Share the work or damage you’ve done to your car.